Slender Man stabbing: Events of the attack

-On May 31, 2014, during a game of hide-and-seek in heavily wooded Davids Park near Waukesha, Wisconsin, Geyser and Weier pinned down Leutner and stabbed her nineteen times in the arms, legs, and torso with a 5 inch blade.
-Two wounds were to major organs.
-One stab wound missed a major artery by less than a millimeter and another went through her diaphragm, cutting into her liver and stomach.
+On May 31, 2014, during a game of hide-and-seek in heavily wooded Davids Park near Waukesha, Wisconsin, Geyser and Weier pinned Leutner down and stabbed her nineteen times in the arms, legs, and torso with a 5 inch blade.
+She suffered two stab wounds to major organs.
+One wound very narrowly missed a major artery, and another went through her diaphragm, cutting into her liver and stomach.

-After the attack, Weier and Geyser told Leutner to lie down while they found help, which they did not do.
-Afterwards, Leutner dragged herself to a nearby road where she was found by a cyclist who called emergency services.
-Surgeons operated for six hours to repair critical trauma to arteries and tissue in her torso and abdomen.
-Dr. John Kelemen, who operated on Leutner that day, said that "If the knife had gone the width of a human hair further, she wouldn't have lived."
+After the attack, Weier and Geyser told Leutner to lie down while they sought help, which they did not do.
+Leutner dragged herself to a nearby road, where she was found by a cyclist who called emergency services.
+Surgeons operated for six hours to treat critical trauma to arteries and tissue in her torso and abdomen.
+Operating surgeon Dr. John Kelemen said that "If the knife had gone the width of a human hair further, she wouldn't have lived".
 Leutner left the hospital seven days after the attack.
 She returned to school in September 2014.
-Leutner developed lingering trauma from the attack, later revealing in 2019 that she sleeps with broken scissors in fear of being attacked again.
+In a 2019 interview, Leutner reported lingering trauma from the attack, and said that she sleeps with a pair of broken scissors under her pillow "just in case" to feel safe from future attacks.

-Five hours after the attack, Weier and Geyser were apprehended by police near Steinhafel's Furniture Store on Interstate 94, approximately 4.9 miles from the attack location.
-They were in possession of the knife used in the stabbing, which was found by police in a bag they carried.
-They said they were traveling to meet Slender Man at his home, called 'Slender Mansion', in the Chequamegon–Nicolet National Forest, 200 miles from where they were apprehended.
+Five hours after the attack, police apprehended Weier and Geyser near a Steinhafels furniture store on Interstate 94, approximately 4.9 miles from the attack location.
+Police found the knife they used in a bag they were carrying.
+The children said they were traveling to Chequamegon–Nicolet National Forest, 200 miles away, to meet the Slender Man at his home, which they called "Slender Mansion".